-- Server and Cluster Maximums, page 27-14
+- Server Node and Cluster Maximums, page 27-13

 - Deployment Options, page 27-14

 - Endpoints, page 27-15

 - Cisco Collaboration Clients and Applications, page 27-16

-- Call Traffic, page 27-20
+- Call Traffic, page 27-19

-- Dial Plan, page 27-21
+- Dial Plan, page 27-20

-- Applications and CTI, page 27-22
+- Applications and CTI, page 27-21

-- Media Resources, page 27-27
+- Media Resources, page 27-26

-Server and Cluster Maximums
+Server Node and Cluster Maximums

-The sizing tool applies the following server and cluster maximums.
+The sizing tool applies the following server node and cluster maximums.
 These values can vary depending on Unified CM software version:

-- Each cluster can support configuration and registration for a maximum of 40,000 secured or unsecured SCCP or SIP phones. - Two TFTP servers are required, in addition to a dedicated publisher, if the number of endpoints in the cluster exceeds 1,250. - Support for CTI connections has improved over the last several releases, and each cluster can support a maximum of 40,000 CTI connections. - The number of call processing subscribers in a cluster cannot exceed 4, plus 4 standby, for a total of 8 call processing servers.
-Also, the total number of servers in a cluster, including the publisher, TFTP, and media servers, may not exceed 20.
+- Each cluster can support configuration and registration for a maximum of 40,000 secured or unsecured SCCP or SIP phones. - Two TFTP server nodes are required, in addition to a dedicated publisher, if the number of endpoints in the cluster exceeds 1,250. - Support for CTI connections has improved over the last several releases, and each cluster can support a maximum of 40,000 CTI connections. - The number of call processing subscribers in a cluster cannot exceed 4, plus 4 standby, for a total of 8 call processing subscriber nodes.
+Also, the total number of server nodes in a cluster, including the publisher, TFTP, and media servers, may not exceed 20. - The name of a Unified CM OVA template corresponds to the maximum number of users, assuming that on average, each user has one phone.
+If this is not the case, the OVA templates would indicate the maximum number of endpoints registered to a Unified CM node.